johnyacuta/johnyacuta.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+The project will build and deploy the app from the source branch: `main` and generate a build folder to push it to the destination branch: `gh-pages` which will contain static files to host the website.
+This is what GitHub Pages uses in order to serve the website.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**